Chief of Staff

 He can be reached by emailing firstname.lastname@example.org or by calling (213) 473-7004.

-Emma Howard is the Senior Planning Deputy for Councilmember David Ryu representing Council District Four.
+Emma Howard is the Director of Planning for Councilmember David Ryu representing Council District Four.

 Previously, Emma has worked as a planner for the County of Los Angeles and the City of New York.
 As Cultural Community Associate at the NYC Department of Cultural Affairs, she worked to build community capacity in the neighborhood of East Brooklyn and worked on New York City's first Cultural Plan.
 Prior to her work in NYC she worked as a Regional Planner with the County of Los Angeles.
 During her 8 years with the County, she prepared land use ordinances and policy, including the Significant Ecological Areas Program, community standards districts, hillsides and ridgelines ordinances, and small business regulations.